deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 The fact that she had even made it that far spoke volumes of her tenacity.

 Her doctor was in no mood to entertain military scientists, however.
 "She undoubtedly is."
 She agreed.
-“But I would very much appreciate knowing why I've got an Army colonel in my ITU, please.”
+"But I would very much appreciate knowing why I've got an Army colonel in my ITU, please."

 Ted nodded.
 "Doctor Spilny, I need to swear you to secrecy on a few things.
 This is going to be important to her care, but it's also important for… well." he handed over a tablet with a non-disclosure agreement on it.
 The doctor skimmed it---it wasn't long---and then scrawled her signature and pressed her thumb to the biometric pad for good measure.

 "Miss Chang is one of the few people we know of to survive nervejam trauma."
 Ted told her, after he'd countersigned.
-“Are you familiar with nervejam at all?”
+"Are you familiar with nervejam at all?"

-"I heard it's some kind of alien weapon that can induce fatal seizures..."
-Spilny conceded.
+"I heard it's some kind of alien weapon that can induce fatal seizures…" Spilny conceded.

 "It's… a lot nastier than that."
 Ted revealed, solemnly.
-“I'll spare you the jargon, but it works by creating a field that disrupts some specific types of quantum activity that's part of the brain's normal function.
-Or, rather, forces it to behave a certain-” he trailed off.
-“The point is that while the effect may wear off instantly, the damage it does is permanent.”
+"I'll spare you the jargon, but it works by creating a field that disrupts some specific types of quantum activity that's part of the brain's normal function.
+Or, rather, forces it to behave a certain-" he trailed off.
+"The point is that while the effect may wear off instantly, the damage it does is permanent."

 "Her brain is… scarred?"